Can You Help Us With Photographs Of This Trek?

 From Nimaling, Kongmaru La is very clearly visible to the east.
 Cross the stream near the campsite and proceed towards the pass.
 There is a clear trail that climbs up steeply to the pass.
 From Nimaling it takes around 2 hours to reach the pass.

-Kongmaru La is a great spot to rest after the gruelling trek up.
-On a clear day you get great views of the Indus valley and Ladakh ranges from here.
+Kongmaru La is a great spot to rest after the grueling trek up.
+On a clear day, you get great views of the Indus valley and Ladakh ranges from here.

 This is however not the end but rather the beginning of the really difficult part of the day.
 The descent from the pass is brutal.
 The terrain is rocky and drops down steeply as you enter into a narrow canyon after trekking down 2 to 3 km.

 After about 2 hours of descent, the canyon widens as your reach Sukarmo.
 Sukarmo has tea house tents so you can also stop here for the night if you wish to.
 After another hour of walking on the river bed, you come to a section running along a small hill.
 The trail here is descending consistently.

 The descent from Kongmaru La.
 Photo by Manoj MN